 Higher education courses are also delivered in the six further education colleges:

-Responsible for student support including student loans and grants, postgraduate awards, and education maintenance allowance.
+Responsible for student support including student loans and grants, and education maintenance allowance.

-Responsible for the funding, monitoring and governance of Departmentally funded capital projects within Northern Ireland's Higher Education Sector.
+Responsible for the funding, monitoring and governance of departmentally funded capital projects within Northern Ireland's Higher Education Sector, as well as the funding and budget monitoring of student support and Education Maintenance Allowance.

-Responsible for promotion of good financial practice, and supporting the HE sector in maintaining and improving the quality of the teaching and learning environment, with particular focus on contributing to a positive student experience.
-It also has responsibility for the administration and funding of initial teacher education in Northern Ireland.
+Responsible for supporting the HE sector in maintaining and improving the quality of the teaching and learning environment, with particular focus on contributing to a positive student experience.